210317 Jabil Webinar Summary Banner

 The manual process for balance sheet certification required a financial analyst to go into SAP, execute a particular transaction code (T-code), pull all that data down into a spreadsheet, analyze the data, send the data via email to a controller to get it certified and then go back and forth with any changes.

-By automating balance sheet certification with Redwood finance automation, Jabil saved, on average, five hours during the time-sensitive four-day monthly close cycle for each of its 100-plus company codes within the Jabil group.
+By automating balance sheet certification with Finance Automation, Jabil saved, on average, five hours during the time-sensitive, four-day monthly close cycle for each of its 100-plus company codes within the Jabil group.
 Enhanced dashboard capabilities are also being implemented that will further increase those time savings.

 Standardization is another benefit of the project.
-“Everybody did things a little differently,” said Barone.
-“Through this we were able to standardize the process and that standardization actually gives us a lot better quality of data.”
+“Everybody did things a little differently,” he says.
+“Through this, we were able to standardize the process, and that standardization actually gives us a lot better quality of data.”

 He also stressed that the aim of automation at Jabil is not headcount reduction in finance: “It’s repurposing and better utilization of our resources.
 It’s freeing up time from these mundane, repetitive, manual tasks to allow them to actually do the deep analysis.
 It allows the folks to do what they really need to do.”